List of Star Wars species (F–J): H'nemthean

-Hoojib

-The Hoojibs are small furry telepathic creatures that are indigenous to Arbra.
-The Hoojibs allowed the Rebel Alliance to use their planet as a temporary headquarters following the Battle of Hoth.
-One of the best-known Hoojibs is Plif, who accompanied Luke Skywalker on several missions.
-Plif later became a New Republic senator.

-Huk

-The Huk were a race of aliens hailing from the planet of the same name.
-They are an insectoid species and resemble Geonosians.
-Their planet was in a constant war with the Kaleesh people of the neighboring planet, Kalee, for many years prior to the Clone Wars and the Great Jedi Purge.
-The Galactic Republic aided the Huk in their war against the Kaleesh, though this still did not garner enough sympathy for the Separatists to convince General Grievous to join their cause.

 Hssiss

-Hssiss were large dragon like creatures that appeared on Korriban.
+Hssiss were large dragon-like creatures that appeared on Korriban.
 Members of this species are shrouded with the dark side and feature large armor plating on the dorsal region.
-These creatures have a strong connection with the force and an ability to become invisible.
+These creatures have a strong connection with the Force and an ability to become invisible.
 In the Xbox game Knights of the Old Republic II: The Sith Lords, they guarded the skeletal remains of what was left of the old Sith Academy.
-If you choose to search the remains of a Sith, Hssiss would come out of nowhere and attack you.
+If one were to search the remains of a Sith, Hssiss would come out of nowhere and attack them.
 They are formidable and are immune to certain force powers.

+Humans

+With the same general appearance, abilities, biology, behaviors, and other attributes as real-life humans, humans in the Star Wars universe are the most dominant species in the galaxy.
+However, some of them, along with certain members of the countless humanoid species, have a connection with The Force, allowing certain additional abilities such as superhuman strength, telepathy, and telekinesis.

 Hutt

-Hutt are a clan of crime lords that control territory in the outer rim.

 Hutts are a long-lived gastropoid species.
+They are crime lords that control territory in the Outer Rim.
 They originated on Varl, but now claim Nal Hutta as their homeworld.
 Of them, Jabba the Hutt is perhaps the most famous, appearing in The Phantom Menace, A New Hope, and Return of the Jedi (where he was the first major antagonist.)
 Ziro the Hutt (who is Jabba's uncle) is probably the second most well-known, as he is prominently featured in Star Wars: The Clone Wars.
 Gardulla the Hutt is mentioned in The Phantom Menace as the former slave owner of Anakin and Shmi Skywalker before losing a podracing bet to Toydarian junk dealer Watto; she also appears as a member of the Hutt Council in The Clone Wars.
 Durga the Hutt and Jiliac the Hutt are prominently featured as rival crime lords in The Han Solo Trilogy, and Jabba's father, Zorba the Hutt, is featured prominently in the Jedi Prince series.

 Despite evidence of sexual deviance, Hutts are actually asexual, and choose when to give birth, as described in the second Han Solo trilogy and the Clone Wars novel.